-Baby boomers would know that Live TV is basically the traditional way of watching television in which the content can be viewed as its being aired.
-That means, unlike video-on-demand or other online streaming services, live TV offers real-time broadcast.
-Hulu’s Live TV service is the company’s attempt at luring those who love watching their favorite shows as its being telecasted but hate paying a high price for it at the same time.
+Baby boomers would know that Live TV is basically the traditional way of watching television in which the content can be viewed as it is aired.
+That means, unlike video-on-demand or other online streaming services, live TV offers real-time broadcasts.
+Hulu’s Live TV service is the company’s attempt at luring those who love watching their favorite shows as it’s being telecasted but hate paying a high price for it at the same time.

 Price and Availability

 Hulu’s Live TV plan is priced at $64.99 per month which is actually an awesome deal if you compare it with cable TV plans and prices.
 You can check the updated Hulu price here.
 There’s also a 7-day free trial for you to try out this service and subscribe only once you’re completely convinced.
 As of now, this service is only available in the U.S. but Hulu plans to expand to other regions very soon.
 One can reach out to Hulu customer support for any query regarding plan 7 pricing.